trinhlehainam/Isekaijitaku/forgejo/action-runner/windows/SETUP_GITEA_RUNNER.md

   - `get-status`: No admin required
   - `remove-task`: Requires admin
   - `update-runner`: Requires admin
+  - `uninstall`: Requires admin (only when removing system-wide installation or task exists)

 - User Space Installation (`-InstallSpace user`):
-  - No admin privileges required for any action
+  - No admin privileges required for any action except:
+    - When task scheduler entry exists (for uninstall)
-  - All operations within user's home directory
+  - All other operations within user's home directory

 ### Examples